 So yesterday I took it down a few notches and turned it into this:

 Can you believe the difference that made??
 This chandelier definitely needed to be a little more Kit De Luca and a little less Vivian Ward.

 I’m pretty amazed at it myself!

 I figured it was well worth a shot before I went out and spent a hefty amount on a brand new chandelier for the room.
-The only thing I spent money on was two cans of Rustoleum Oil Rubbed Bronze spray paint from Lowes.
+The only thing I spent money on was two cans of Rustoleum Oil Rubbed Bronze spray paint with a trigger squeezey thing.

 Let me stop here and say that this project would never have happened without the help of my wonderful handy husband.
 He has no fear of electricity like I do.
 Plus he is tall and can reach the ceiling fairly easily on a step stool.
 And hold his arms above his head for an extended period of time.
 That always helps.

 After he shut off the power at the panel box (VERY IMPORTANT STEP!)
 I held the weight of the light fixture while he removed it from the hard wiring.
 Then he unscrewed it from the mount and it was down.
 I didn’t realize it would be that easy!
 I was pleasantly surprised by how simple it was, actually.

 Then he took it outside and used an “S” hook to hang it from a tree so I could paint it.

 Don’t think it didn’t cross my mind to set up a red checkered table cloth out there and serve Gus and Woodrow a romantic spaghetti dinner.